 - Polycrystalline cells can be cheaper than monocrystalline cells but are a bit less efficient (11-15% efficiency).

-- Hybrid cells combine crystalline cells with another cell type, called thin film.
+- Hybrid cells combine crystalline cells with thin film cells.
+They're also known as HIT solar cells.
 This makes the panels even more efficient (17%+), but they cost more.